anaspinola2000/TaskManagementDashboard/README.md

 - The store is configured in `src/store/index.ts`.
 - The app is wrapped with `<Provider>` in `app/layout.tsx`.

-## Troubleshooting

-- If you encounter dependency conflicts (e.g., with React 19 and `react-beautiful-dnd`), you may need to use `npm install --legacy-peer-deps` or consider downgrading React to 18 for full compatibility.

 ## License

 MIT (or specify your license)